dinesh1199md/UST-python-assessment/README.md

 python -m bin.main

 ## Running Unit Tests
-### Each function in the code has associated unit tests, located in the tests/ folder.
+- Each function in the code has associated unit tests, located in the tests/ folder.

 - To run all unit tests:

 `bash`
-python -m tests.unit_test.py
+python -m tests.unit_test

 ## Project Structure